paviag/proyecto_oop/README.md

 ## Testing functionality
 ### Requirements
+First, you must check that the version of `python3` you have is 3.6 or higher: `python3 --version`.
+If not, upgrade your Python interpreter.
-Testing the functionality of the code requires downloading [JustPy](https://justpy.io/tutorial/getting_started/) and [SQLAlchemy](https://docs.sqlalchemy.org/en/14/intro.html#installation).
+Then you must download [JustPy](https://justpy.io/tutorial/getting_started/) and [SQLAlchemy](https://docs.sqlalchemy.org/en/14/intro.html#installation).
 The easiest form of download is through `pip`, by running the following commands:
 ```
 pip install justpy
 pip install SQLAlchemy==1.4.35